auth0-samples/auth0-react-samples/01-Login/README.md

 This tutorial will help you get up and running the React app using the new SDK.

+## Prerequisites

+This tutorial assumes the following:

+- You have a recent version of Node installed (version 8 and onwards)
+- A code editor such as [Visual Studio Code](https://code.visualstudio.com/) to edit project files
+- Access to the terminal

 ## Setting Up the Application

 Find a location on your drive where you want to create the project and run the following commands: